Orphan – In the Throat of History

 Exhibition accompanying László Nemes’ film Orphan

-Curator: Szabolcs Barakonyi, photographer
+Curator: Szabolcs Barakonyi

 Basic concept: Gábor Böszörményi